quanqinle/quanqinle.github.io/source/_posts/en/2021-02-07-use-easyexcel-to-read-excel.md

 # What is EasyExcel

-In the past, I used `Apache POI` to parse Excel, but I don't like dealing with model conversions and numeric type conversions by myself, and the POI uses too much memory when the Excel is large.
-Later I heared about the EasyExcel which is open source by Alibaba, so I decided to try it out.
+In the past, I used `Apache POI` to parse Excel, but I don't like dealing with the model conversions and numeric type conversions by myself, and the POI uses too much memory when the Excel file is large.
+Later I heared about the EasyExcel which is an open source project created by Alibaba, so I decided to try it out.

 Introduction from offical website:
 > A quick, easy and avoiding OOM Excel tool written in Java